 Travelling is full of highs and lows, but one low can often be watching your family and friends achieve milestones – but only watching via Facebook, and not being there to share the moment with them.
 These can be harder moments to bear than anyone knows.

 A family milestone was approaching for us.
 It is not every day my father (and Explorason’s Grand-dad) turns 90 years old.
-But it was my ‘dear old Dad’s’ celebration, this past November (2015) and we were not going to miss it for the world!
+But it was my ‘dear old Dad’s’ celebration in 2015 and we were not going to miss it for the world!

-We were so excited – we planned a surprise return to Australia for over six months, and decided to take a break from our world travels and ‘join the party’.
-This was our reason to return to Australia.
+We were so excited – we planned a surprise return to Adelaide, Australia for over six months.
 It was Number one on the list of priorities for both of us.
+We had to do some sneaky posts on Facebook and slowly start slowing our travels so it looked like we were still in Africa but we were in Adelaide!

 Arriving back in Adelaide

-We organised to stay with a friend, and arrived early to the 90th Birthday party.
+We organized to stay with a friend and arrived early to the 90th Birthday party.
 I certainly had no desire to give my Dad a heart attack – which really WOULD ruin the party, so we came early in order not to upstage the event.
 Our surprise return was just THE BEST, and we loved catching up with relatives and friends on the day!
-Months of planning, and I had to pinch myself that it was really us standing there with them all once again.
+Months of planning and I had to pinch myself that it was really us standing there with them all once again.

 Back to school